pseudonym117/Riot-Watcher/README.md

 ## Changelog

+### v1.1.5 - 5/9/2014
+Cause what do version numbers really mean anyways?

+Actually add endpoints to league API that I just forgot to add.
+Change is NOT backwards compatible, any use of the old league api calls will need to be changed, in addition to the riot changes.

+Newly supported API's:
+- league-v2.4
+- team-v2.3

 ### v1.1.1 - 5/3/2014
 Fix issue with static calls, namely that they didn't do anything right before.
 Now they work.